 The Board of Education is elected by District voters to govern schools and determine educational policies.
+They take an Oath of Office to uphold all laws and regulations of the State and Federal Government.
 Technically, Board members are Local Officials, their authority and duties are defined by the state and federal constitutions and laws as well as by rules and regulations promulgated by the Board of Regents and commissioner of education, and other regulatory agencies.
 Terms are for three years.
 Board candidates run at-large instead of for a specific seat.
 Members of the Board of Education are volunteers.
 They receive no salary for their work.
-They do not have the day-to-day duties of running a school district, rather their role is oversight and setting policy; the superintendent is responsible for all aspects of the district and he/she reports to the Board.
+They do not have the day-to-day duties of running a school district, rather their role is oversight and setting policy; the Superintendent is responsible for all aspects of the district and he/she reports to the Board.

 The usual order of business at a regular business meeting of the Board of Education is: